SAMAPTY-SAHA/BrowserStack-Testing/README.md

 ## Introduction

- Browserstack[](https://www.bstackdemo.com/) demo is an e-commerce website.
+ [Browserstack](https://www.bstackdemo.com/) is an e-commerce website.

 ## Used Technology